2015 Sri Lankan presidential election: Alleged role of R&AW

-It was alleged by Sri Lankan newspaper The Sunday Times, that Indian spy agency Research and Analysis Wing had a played in role in uniting the opposition, to bring about the defeat of Mahinda Rajapaksa.
-There had been growing concern in India on the increasing influence of its economic and military rival China in Sri Lankan affairs.
+It was alleged by Sri Lankan newspaper The Sunday Times that the Research and Analysis Wing, an Indian spy agency, had a played in role in uniting the opposition to bring about the defeat of Mahinda Rajapaksa.
+There had been growing concern in India over the increasing influence of its economic and military rival China in Sri Lankan affairs.
 Rajapaksa further upped the ante by allowing 2 Chinese submarines to dock in 2014, without informing India, in spite of a standstill agreement to this effect between India and Sri Lanka.
 The growing Chinese tilt of Rajapaksa was viewed by India with unease.
-Further, it was alleged that R&AW Chief of Station in Colombo helped co-ordination of talks within the opposition, and convinced former PM Ranil Wickremesinghe not to stand against Rajapaksa, but to choose a common opposition candidate, who had better chances of winning.
-The agent was also alleged to have been in touch with Chandrika Kumaratunga, who played a key role in convincing Maithripala Sirisena to be the common candidate.
+It was alleged that R&AW Chief of Station in Colombo helped co-ordination of talks within the opposition, and convinced former prime minister Ranil Wickremesinghe not to stand against Rajapaksa, but instead to choose a common opposition candidate, who had better chances of winning.
+The agent was also alleged to have been in touch with Chandrika Kumaratunga, who played a key role in convincing Sirisena to be the common candidate.
 Further, it was alleged that the Rajapaksa government had expelled the involved R&AW Colombo station chief in the run-up to presidential election.

-Such allegations were denied by the Indian Government and the Sri Lankan Foreign Minister Mangala Samaraweera.
+These allegations were denied by the Indian Government and Sri Lankan Foreign Minister Mangala Samaraweera.

 Results

 Sirsena was declared the winner after receiving 51.28% of all votes cast compared to Rajapaksa's 47.58%.
 Approximately 58% of Sinhalese voters voted for Rajapaksa while 84% of minority voters voted for Sirisena.
 Voter turnout was 81.52%, higher than any previous Sri Lankan presidential election and significantly higher than the 2010 presidential election.
-Sirsena won 12 electoral districts whilst Rajapaksa won in the remaining 10.
+Sirsena won in 12 electoral districts whilst Rajapaksa won in the remaining 10.

 Rajapaksa had earlier conceded defeat after meeting Wickremesinghe and assured him of a smooth transition of power.
 Rajapaksa then left his official residence, the Temple Trees.
 He also vacated the President's House.

 Sirisena was sworn in as the sixth executive president of Sri Lanka before Supreme Court judge K. Sripavan in Independence Square, Colombo at 6.20pm on 9 January 2015.
-Normally, it is custom for the president to be sworn in before the chief justice, however, Sirisena had refused to be sworn in before Chief Justice Mohan Peiris, who had been controversially appointed by Rajapaksa after the controversial impeachment of the previous chief justice Shirani Bandaranayake.
+Normally, it is custom for the president to be sworn in before the chief justice, however, Sirisena had refused to be sworn in before Chief Justice Mohan Peiris, who had been controversially appointed by Rajapaksa after the controversial impeachment of previous chief justice Shirani Bandaranayake.
 Immediately afterwards, Wickremesinghe was sworn in as Sri Lanka's new prime minister before Sirisena.
 After being sworn in, Sirisena stated that he would only serve a single term.